 JOHN WILKES BOOTH

-Although known for his successful assassination of President Abraham Lincoln, Booth originally failed in his first attempt to thwart the President.
-During an idle time during his acting career due to a respiratory illness, Booth became part of a conspiracy to kidnap the President.
+Although known for his successful assassination of President Abraham Lincoln, Booth originally failed in his first attempt to kidnap President Lincoln.
+It was in 1865 following Lincoln’s successful election to a second term as President of the United States.
 With the goal of capturing the President, bringing him to the Confederate capital of Richmond and demanding for peace or a release of captured Confederates, Booth enlisted six southern sympathizers to make this goal a reality.
-Unfortunately for Booth, Lincoln did not appear where the group had anticipated him to be, and the plan never came to fruition.
-The failed attempt frustrated and angered John Wilkes Booth, to the point where he wanted more than a standard kidnapping, he wanted the President to be killed.
+Unfortunately for Booth, Lincoln did not appear where the group had anticipated him to be, and the plan never came to be.
+The failed attempt frustrated and angered John Wilkes Booth, to the point where he wanted more than a standard kidnapping.
+As such, he began planning for the assassination of Lincoln.